Breast Implant Removal in Philadelphia

 The removal of breast implants is performed very similarly to the initial Breast Augmentation procedure.
 This procedure is completed under general anesthesia and usually takes one to two hours to complete.
 Dr. Lohner generally utilizes the same incision from a patient’s previous breast augmentation procedure to remove a breast implant.
 Patients may choose to have an implant completely removed, or an implant replaced or exchanged for a different size.

 Once the incision is made, he will remove the breast implant, as well as any excise scar tissue, as necessary.
-At this time, a replacement breast implant will be inserted, either subglandularly (over the pectoralis muscle) or submuscularly (under the pectoralis muscle).
+At this time, a replacement breast implant will be inserted, either subglandularly (over the pectoralis muscle) or submuscular (under the pectoralis muscle).
 If the type of implant desired is different than that originally used, the location of Dr. Lohner’s incisions may be altered.
-Once the procedure has been completed, Dr. Lohner may reposition the nipple/areola, creating a Breast Lift as needed, and will suture the area for proper healing.
+Once the procedure has been completed, Dr. Lohner may reposition the nipple/areola, create a Breast Lift as needed, and will suture the area for proper healing.

 The Potential Risks of this Procedure